Joe Jonas Joins Selena Gomez For New Movie & We Can’t Help Wondering: Does Taylor Swift Know?

 A post shared by J O E J O N A S (@joejonas) on

 Fans will remember that when Joe decided to pull the plug on Taylor, he didn’t do it face to face.
 He did it over a phone call and let’s just say he kept it brief!
-“It’s all right – I’m cool,” Taylor told Ellen DeGeneres when she visited her show not long after, via Just Jared.
+“It’s all right – I’m cool,” Taylor told Ellen DeGeneres on her show when discussing the split, via Just Jared.
 “You know what, it’s like, when I find that person that is right for me, he’ll be wonderful.
 When I look at that person, I’m not even going to remember the boy who broke up with me over the phone in 27 seconds when I was 18.”
 Wow.
 Hotel Transylvania: Summer Vacation creeps into theaters on July 18, 2018.